 The Knight Hall building site is estimated to reduce stormwater runoff by 27 percent compared with pre-construction conditions.
 This reduction was achieved by converting an impervious parking lot into a green building surrounded by green space and capturing the rain that falls on the site in a large cistern buried under the courtyard.
 This system collects rainwater from roof drains, channels the water through a high capacity filter in the courtyard, and stores it in an underground cistern.
 A drip irrigation system detects the amount of moisture in the soil so that plants are only watered as needed.
 When the irrigation system calls for water, pumps send water from the cistern through the irrigation system for distribution on-site.
 The cistern is sized to handle the average rainfall for the month of July (worst-case demand scenario).
 In addition to reducing the campus's use of potable water for irrigation, the quality of the stormwater runoff is also improved by filtering the water collected from the roof through the mechanical filtering provided by the capture system and the natural filtering provided by plants and other organisms in the soil.

 Improvements in dealing with storm water can be seen in a variety of decentralized Low Impact Development (LID) projects, like those visible at the south east edge of the Comcast parking lots, which catch and filter contaminated runoff from these paved surfaces before the runoff reaches Campus Creek.
-Other areas on campus that serve to filter or catch storm water include a large retrofit bioretention pond behind the Clarice Smith Performing Arts Center and a sand filter on the south lawn of the President’s residence.
+Other areas on campus that serve to filter or catch storm water include a large retrofit bioretention pond behind the Clarice Smith Performing Arts Center and a sand filter on the south lawn of the University House.
 Also, the women's field hockey field filters, slows, and reduces the temperature of storm water runoff before it reaches the Paint Branch.
 Campus Creek, which is a high priority for restoration, includes four LID projects within the stream buffer of the creek.
-Recently, the university installed interpretive signage in these areas to help expand students’ appreciation of these sites and their role in stormwater management.
-At the eastern border of Lot 4i, the university is in partnership with the Maryland State Highway Administration to install a bioretention facility that will treat uncontrolled runoff from the parking area before it reaches the Paint Branch.
+At the eastern border of Lot 4i, the university partnered with the Maryland State Highway Administration to install a bioretention facility that treats uncontrolled runoff from the parking area before it reaches the Paint Branch.
 Throughout the campus new plantings and expansion of the riparian buffer are planned.

 The Department of Residential Facilities installed a green roof system on Cumberland Hall in 2008.
 The green roof covers approximately 65 percent roof surface with approximately 6,000 square feet of plantings.
 The Cumberland Hall roof is characterized as an "extensive" green roof meaning the depth of the growing media is between 3" - 6" and the plants are low growing, low maintenance, and drought resistant.
 Extensive green roof systems are not designed to accommodate foot traffic.